briana929/PyCodar/README.md

-# Codar: Code Architecture System
+# Codar: A Radar for Your Code
-A simple tool for auditing and understanding your codebase i.e. a radar for your code.
+**A simple tool for auditing and understanding your codebase.**

 Get started with:
 ```bash